PORT AUSTRALIA

 BUNGAREE

-BUNGAREE 163 gross tons, 85 net.
+163 gross tons, 85 net.
 Lbd: 121'5" x 22'5" x 9'4'.
-Iron Paddle steamer/Steam Tug, schooner rigged built by Barclay, Curle & Co., Glasgow.
+Iron Paddle steamer/Steam Tug, schooner rigged built by Barclay, Curle & Co., Glasgow for ASN Co, Sydney.
 Designed as a tug for the Newcastle Australia trade, with side lever paddles and 150 horsepower (grasshopper) steam engine.
 Possibly used as limited capacity passenger vessel early upon her arrival.
-Sold March 1963 to R Napier (Minmi Colliery Co Ltd ).
-June 1964 sold to G R Dibbs.
+Sold March 1863 to R Napier (Minmi Colliery Co Ltd ).
+June 1864 sold to G R Dibbs.
 September 1864 sold to Alex Brown and sunk one year later, 5th October 1865 in the Hunter River after a collision with the City of Newcastle.
-Whilst underwater, sold to the Newcastle Co-Operative Tug Co., salvaged and served until 1978 when sold to J & A Brown, Newcastle.
+Whilst underwater, sold to the Newcastle Co-Operative Tug Co, salvaged and served until 1878 when sold to J & A Brown, Newcastle.
 Laid up at Hexham during the 1920's, converted into a lighter and serviced the area until sold to P Callen 1933.
 Demolished at Newcastle for scrap 1933-5

 BALCLUTHA